samWighton/samWighton.github.io/README.md

 ![Kaggle Screenshot](images/kaggle_screenshot.jpg)

 On the left is a satellite image of the Amazon rainforest.
 The image was provided as part of the data set from a [Kaggle competition](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space).
 The image on the right is part of the output of a program written by Sam.
-Colour indicated the algorithm certainty of water (Cyan indicates strong certainty)
+Colour indicated the algorithm certainty of water (Cyan indicates strong certainty).

 This project was undertaken for enjoyment and was written without any machine learning, statistics or maths libraries.
 The programming language [Rust](https://www.rust-lang.org/en-US/) was used.
 A .PNG file parser was written and the pixel colour information of the 40,000 images was analysed.